Table of Contents

 - Calculate the mAP by using AP for each class and the average over a number of classes.

-Applications of Mean Average Precision for Object Detection
+How to Apply Mean Average Precision for Object Detection?

 Object detection seems an easy CV task at first sight: you have a labeled training dataset and a model to train it with.
 However, once your model is trained, you spend hours evaluating its performance to make sure you get accurate and credible results.
 Evaluations and tons of metrics might leave you frustrated in the end because the expectations were not met.

-In this particular case, you need to master only one metric to benchmark model performance, that is mean average precision (mAP).
-As a common metric for assessing an object detection model’s precision, mAP has gained traction in machine learning and deep learning.
+In this case, you need to master only one metric to benchmark model performance, that is mAP.
+Mean average precision (mAP) for an object detection model is a common metric used for assessing its precision, and it has gained traction in machine learning and deep learning.
 Yet, it’s still difficult to disentangle errors in object detection and instance segmentation from mAP.

 - In computer vision, mean average precision (mAP) is used as a standard metric to evaluate the accuracy of object detection algorithms.